vitessio/website/content/en/blog/2024-04-25-consistent-lookup-vindex.md

 ```

 ### Update Operation:
-Update of Lookup Vindex Tables data happens through a Delete Operation followed by an Insert Operation.
-We already know that Delete Operation is handled through Post connection and Insert Operation through Pre connection.
+Update of Lookup Vindex table data happens through a Delete operation followed by an Insert operation.
+We already know that Delete operation is handled through **Post** connection and Insert operation through **Pre** connection.

 In the special case of an update where the vindex column value is unchanged, it will cause `lock wait timeout` on the Insert operation (on the **Pre** connection) as the row lock will be held by the Delete operation (on the **Post** connection).
 To mitigate this, updating vindex column data with the same value as before is turned into a no-op for lookup vindex tables.